 Cabo white rum with coconut liqueur gives away everything in the way it is named.
 There’s the rum — liquor, and there’s the coconut liqueur — the liqueur.
-That’s why I knew it would make a great base for piña colada, but I already had coconut in the rum and I wanted something similar, yet different.
-And so with a little mixing and a lot of tasting, I landed Cabo Colada.
+That’s why I knew it would make a great base for piña colada — but I already had coconut in the rum and I wanted something similar, yet different (read: minus the sweetness).
+And so, with a little mixing and a lot of tasting, I landed Cabo Colada.
 To balance the resulting sweet liqueur, I added a dash of lime juice and some coconut feni.
 Yes, coconut feni exists, and I urge you to try it!
 I used Monin Piña Colada Syrup to make this cocktail.
 Sussegad (a way of life that’s rooted in Goa’s colonial history, loosely translated: a lazy enjoyment of life to the fullest) in a glass!

 Ready?
 We’re taking a trip to Goa.

-- Blend the white rum, syrup, water and lime juice and pour it in the now chilled glass.
+Blend the white rum, coconut feni, syrup and lime juice, and pour it in the now chilled glass.

-- Serve it with a slice of lime.
+Serving: Serve it chilled, with a slice of lime.

-Notes: Increase each serving proportionately to make an additional cocktail.
-I don't know if Cabo is available outside of India.
-If it is, let me know okay?
+Increase each serving proportionately to make an additional cocktail.
+I don't know if Cabo, or cashew feni is available outside of India.
+If they are, let me know okay?
 If it isn't available where you stay and you still want to try Cabo Colada, why don't you try it with Malibu, the Caribbean rum?
-I will when I get Malibu in my hands.
-But you you try it before me, do let me know how this cocktail turns out!
+A double shot of it if you can't get your hands on coconut feni as well.